Pe Past Papers A Level

 8. Practice Different Question Types

-PE exams often involve various question types, such as short-answer questions, essay questions, and data analysis questions.
-Ensure that you practice answering each question type to build proficiency and confidence.
+PE exams often involve various question types, such as short-answer questions, essay questions, and data analysis questions. see to it that you practice answering each question type to build proficiency and confidence.

 9. Develop an Answer Structure